hsiaoairplane/argocd-applicationset-namespaces-generator-plugin/README.md

 ## Usage

-Deploy using example from `testdata/manifest.yaml`.
+1. Deploy the argocd-applicationset-namespaces-generator-plugin from `testdata/manifest.yaml`.

+2. Deploy the ApplicationSet YAML from `testdata/appset.yaml`.

 Here's an example to use together with clusters generator via matrix generator: